The coronavirus pandemic has forced us to slow down and spend more time together. Here are some ways we can make the most of it.

 Like other contemplatives, Sr. Sophie Marie also encouraged families to take up the prayer of the Rosary, “especially now, with the fact that we’re living through a difficult crisis.”
 She recommended reading St. Louis Marie Grignon de Montfort’s Secrets of the Rosary to come to an appreciation of how powerful the prayer is.
 “So many things in the history of the Church have been won or healed by praying the Rosary,” she said, citing plagues, wars and invasions.
 She herself grew up near the Shrine of Our Lady of Good Help in Champion, Wisconsin, where the Blessed Mother appeared to a woman in the 19th century.
 Sr. Sophie Marie is familiar with the history of a devastating wildfire in Peshtigo, Wisconsin, when local people took refuge at the Shrine of Our Lady of Good Help and spent a night going around the property of the church on their knees praying the Rosary.
 “The fire went around them,” she said.
 “The next day, the outside of the wooden fence posts were charred and the inside was still painted.”

 “So find a time to come together as a family,” she advised.
-“Maybe start a new tradition if you haven’t done that yet.
-‘We don’t have karate practice or whatever, so we do have time for the Rosary.'”
+“Maybe start a new tradition if you haven’t done that yet.”
+Activities such as the children’s sports practices may have been canceled, so families have more time for prayer together.

 But is there a way to avoid “vegging out” without necessarily spending all of one’s time in intellectual and spiritual activity?
 There is a happy medium, Sr. Sophie Marie says, and families can find enjoyable things to do, alone or together, that are both relaxing and edifying.